zac7777/Entropy/Entropy/Classes/Witch.md

 ##### Base:
 EP bonus: +15
-AP costs for spells: -1 ( this cannot reduce their cost to below 1 )
+EP loss for spells: -1 ( this cannot reduce their cost to below 1 )

 ---
 #### Level 1: